deckaddict/a-ti-den/README.md

 Cloning this repo and running ./setup will install dependencies, download and compile caz, and add the repository directory to the path in .bashrc
 Running tibuildandrun from a directory containing your source files will compile the code, link it to 83p, import to a RAM-file, and start AndieGraph.

+You can also connect the command tidlrun to the termux URL-opener.
+This lets you go directly from the share option in your browser into a preinstalled RAM for given zip files with 83p/g-files.

 </details>

 <details>